srvanderplas/unl-stat850-book/docs/08-debugging.md

 - Tracing statements.
 Again, this is part of `print()` debugging, but these messages indicate progress - "got into function x", "returning from function y", and so on.

 - Rubber ducking.
-Have you ever tried to explain a problem you're having to someone else, only to have a moment of insight and "oh, nevermind"?
-Rubber ducking outsources the problem to a nonjudgemental entity, such as a rubber duck^[Some people use cats, but I find that they don't meet the nonjudgemental criteria.
-Of course, they're equally judgemental whether your code works or not, so maybe that works if you're a cat person, which I am not.
+Have you ever tried to explain a problem you're having to someone else, only to have a moment of insight and "oh, never mind"?
+Rubber ducking outsources the problem to a nonjudgmental entity, such as a rubber duck^[Some people use cats, but I find that they don't meet the nonjudgmental criteria.
+Of course, they're equally judgmental whether your code works or not, so maybe that works if you're a cat person, which I am not.
 Dogs, in my experience, can work, but often will try to comfort you when they realize you're upset, which both helps and lessens your motivation to fix the problem.
 A rubber duck is the perfect dispassionate listener.].
 You simply explain, in terms simple enough for your rubber duck to understand, exactly what your code does, line by line, until you've found the problem.
 [A more thorough explanation can be found at gitduck.com](https://gitduck.com/blog/improve-how-to-code-with-rubber-duck-debugging/).

 <div class="figure">
 <img src="image/rubber_duck_cape.png" alt="You may find it helpful to procure a rubber duck expert for each language you work in.
 I use color-your-own rubber ducks to endow my ducks with certain language expertise.
 Other people use plain rubber ducks and give them capes." width="50%" />